Mightyfrong/gallifreyan-translation-helper/README.md

 This procedure is encapsulated in the `GallifreyanParser` class.
 Each system has to provide some sort of character map relating a string of symbols to some kind of drawing instructions or data.
 As the translator has evolved organically, only [TARDIS Console](#TARDIS-Console-WIP) and [Doctors's Cot](#Doctors-Cot) currently make use of this class.

-The purpose of this is to split the input into words and then group together letters represented by one symbol.
+The purpose of this is to split the input into words and then group together any letters which can be represented by one symbol.

-For Console, these are just consonants: CH, NG, QU, SH, TH, PH.
+In TARDIS Console, these are the consonants: CH, NG, QU, SH, TH, PH.

-For Cot, they are consonants: ts, st, ks, fi; and vowels: ou & ai.
+In Doctor's Cot, they are the consonants: ts, st, ks, fi; and the vowels: ou & ai.

 Each system's parser is initialised with the line:
 ```js